jaraen/TitanTricks/README.rst

 The project itself aims to be an example of how to structure a titanium project and how to work with JavaScript using basic technics and principles.

+There is a mobile web version of this project [here](https://github.com/jaraen/TitanTricksMobileWeb)

 Component oriented
 ==================
 TitanTricks has been completely refactored to commonJS modules, following Appcelerator guidelines.